GaMeNu/BWU_rules_and_guidelines/StaffGuidelines.md

 __1.4) Inactivity:__ Being inactive for too long on the plot may result in you getting demoted.

-__1.5) Proper reasoning:__ Make sure to properly reason each ban, tempban, or warn you issue, otherwise you might get demoted.
+__1.5) Proper reasoning:__ Make sure to properly add a clear reason for each ban, tempban, or warn you issue, to prevent confusion and misunderstandings.
+Otherwise you might get demoted.

 __1.6) Banlist/Warnlist flooding:__ Do not fill the banlist or the warnlist with unnecessary bans.
 For example, if you have banned a nonexistent player as a joke, be sure to unban them afterwards.
 Over-flooding the lists may result in you getting demoted.